UvDream/blog-vuepress/docs/README.md

   details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develop custom themes with Vue.
 - title: Performant
   details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
-footer: MIT Licensed | Copyright © 2018-present Evan You
+footer: MIT Licensed | Copyright © 2018-present wangzhongjie
 ---